Ahlfors-regular conformal dimension and energies of graph maps

 \begin{remark} From a virtual endomorphism $\pi,\phi \co X_1 \rightrightarrows X_0$, we will not see every cover of~$X_0$ among the covers $\pi^n_0 \co X_n \to X_0$ (or their normal closures).
-Studying the exact covers that appear leads to a very interesting group, the \emph{iterated monodromy group} $\IMG(\pi,\phi) \trianglelefteq \pi_1(X_0)$.
-This subgroup defines a different Galois cover $\wt X_0'$ of~$X_0$ than the universal cover.
+Studying the exact covers that appear leads to a very interesting group, the \emph{iterated monodromy group} $\IMG(\pi,\phi)$, which is a natural quotient of $\pi_1(X_0)$.
+This group is the deck group of a Galois cover $\wt X_0'$ of~$X_0$ usually different from the universal cover.
 Instead of measuring the size by lifting paths to the universal cover as in Definition~\ref{def:size}, we could get a different (smaller) notion by lifting to $\wt X_0'$ instead.
 The difference is inessential for this paper. \end{remark}